...an ESOP is a win-win-win situation.

 Design Study

-Determine features of an ESOP that will positively affect employee motivation while implementing corporate objectives.
+Determine features of an ESOP that will positively affect employee motivation while implementing seller and corporate objectives.

 Financing

-Secure appropriate financing for a leveraged transaction and recommend alternatives for structuring an ESOP loan.
+Structure appropriate financing for a leveraged transaction and recommend options for ESOP loan structuring.

 Communications